MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 - `GetCallStatus`: If an earlier call to `initiateCall` returned `Pending`, the MIM Service will invoke this method.
 This method also returns `PhoneCallStatus` value of `Pending`, `Success` or `Failed`.
 - `GetFailureMessage`: If a previous invocation of `InitiateCall` or `GetCallStatus` returned `Failed`, the MIM Service will invoke this method.
 This method returns a diagnostic message.

-The implementations of these methods must be thread safe, and furthermore the implementation of the `GetCallStatus` and `GetFailureMessage` must not assume that they will be called by the same thread as an earlier call to `InitiateCall`.
+The implementations of these methods must be thread safe, and furthermore the implementation of the `GetCallStatus` and `GetFailureMessage` must not assume that they'll be called by the same thread as an earlier call to `InitiateCall`.

 Store the DLL in the `C:\Program Files\Microsoft Forefront Identity Manager\2010\Service\` directory.